ItMe12s/LuauAPI/README.md

 })
 ```

-- First argument is a string like `"Class:method/howManyArgs"`.
+- First argument is a string like `"geode.gd.ClassName:method/N"` or `"geode.cocos2d.ClassName:method/N"`.
 - Second argument must be a callback table.
 Bare function hooks are rejected.
 - `geode.modify(...)` is the same API with Geode-style naming.
 - `before` runs before original.
 Return `{ args = { ... } }` to replace args.